How To Grow Dwarf Sunflowers

 Will dwarf sunflowers produce more sunflowers when deadheaded?

-Most sunflowers have a set number of flowers and will not produce new shoots and blooms as say a prolific blooming zinnia would when deadheaded.
+Most sunflowers have a set number of flowers and will not produce new blooms when deadheaded.
+(Not like other flowers such as prolific blooming zinnia).

-However, deadheading your sunflowers can encourage the energy of the plant to go into the other blooms on branching varieties, resulting in fuller blooms.
+However, deadheading your sunflowers can encourage the energy of the plant to go into the other blooms on branching varieties, resulting in fuller and healthier blooms.

-To deadhead dwarf sunflowers, simply follow the head back to the first set of leaves and deadhead there.
+To deadhead dwarf sunflowers, simply follow the head back to the first set of leaves and remove the flower head with a sharp pair of pruners.

 Make sure to use a set of clean, sanitized clippers or scissors when deadheading.